hreikin/tkintermd/README.md

 <h3 align="center">tkintermd</h3>

   <p align="center">
-    An embeddable tkinter based Markdown editor with HTML preview.
+    A Markdown editor with HTML preview for use in tkinter projects.
     <br />
     <a href="https://hreikin.github.io/tkintermd"><strong>Explore the docs »</strong></a>
     <br />